Department of Maternal and Child Health (GRAD)

 Sherri Green (025), Maternal Health, Public Health Leadership, Substance Abuse, Violence Prevention

-Larissa Jennings Mayo-Wilson, Improved Sexual and Reproductive Health/HIV in Adolescents and Young Adults, LGBTQ Health, Economic-Strengthening Interventions Reducing Sexual and Reproductive Health Inequities, Biostatistical, Epidemiologic and Respondent-Driven Sampling and Qualitative Analysis
+Larissa Jennings Mayo-Wilson, Improved Sexual and Reproductive Health and HIV in Adolescents and Young Adults, LGBTQ Health, Economic-Strengthening Interventions Reducing Sexual and Reproductive Health Inequities, Biostatistical, Epidemiologic and Respondent-Driven Sampling and Qualitative Analysis

 Kavita Singh Ongechi (010), Evaluation of Maternal and Child Health Interventions in Low and Middle Income Countries, Role of Social Factors on Maternal and Child Health Outcomes, Measurement of Maternal and Child Health Outcomes, Newborn Health